dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </html>
 ```

 Defining a view on *JSF* is almost like defining a regular *HTML* file, but with a few different elements, as we can see above.
 These elements come from *namespaces* defined on *JSF* and related frameworks (like *PrimeFaces*).
 The most important elements in the layout above are the `p:toolbar` element and the `ui:insert` element.
-The first one is a component provided by PrimeFaces, and we use it to define a navigation menu on our template.
+The first one is a component provided by PrimeFaces, and we use it to define a navigation menu in our template.
 This menu will enable users to go to a view that allows them to create products, and another view that allows them to list the products already created.

-The second element, `ui:insert`, defines the exactly place of the template that will allow subviews to define their contents.
+The second element, `ui:insert`, defines the exact place of the template that will allow subviews to define their contents.
 A template can have multiple `ui:insert` elements, if they are defined with different names, but ours will have just one.

 > **Note**, *JSF* uses a technology called *Facelets* to define templates.
 You can read all about it in the [JavaEE 7 tutorial on Oracle's website](https://docs.oracle.com/javaee/7/tutorial/jsf-facelets001.htm).